rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 >> "If all the current deep learning libraries,  benchmarks, and leaderboards vanished tomorrow, does the mathematical or physical problem I am solving still exist?
 Does the work i do uncover general computational principles that stand irrespective of the architecture that implements them?- Cajal (sort of)"

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">An Existential Crisis</span>

+I am 32 now.
+Almost half of my life has passed by.
+It appears i will soon wrap up my PhD.
+On the outside, i still appear young.
+On the inside, however, i feel a deep weariness in my bones, the kind that comes after travelling alone for a long time.
+You look back and there is noone .
+You look forward and there is no one.
+It is just a silent road and you.
+This particular decade has been particularly hard.
+I lost the one who birthed me.
+But it has been fulfilling in ways i never quite imagined.

+Of the half of my life that (perhaps) remains, I would like to think about the learnings i gained  along the way.
+If i had known these things beforehand, it would have made my journey a lot smoother.
+So i thought to pen them down.
+The reason is simple: there are many people in similar shoes.
+There is just not enough `correct advice' around.
+I cannot claim to give correct advice, for i myself am inexperienced.
+But, all i can do is write things as i witnessed them in my limited reality.

+The problem with advice is that you can find a lot of it online: everyone is preaching themselves as a technical messiah, who seems to have cracked the secrets of AI.
+They call themselves `influencers, technical enthusiasts' and whatever cool name which gets likes on social platforms.
+This is a good way to farm good karma.
+However, it won't give you reliable piece of advice.
+It is easy to feel guilty about ourselves when we see thesuccess of others.
+The world has a way of putting achievements of people on a pedestal ( when they achieve modest amounts of it), and thinking that they are somehow untouchable.

+But, perhaps what matters is a general set of behavioural principles one may adopt to achieve success in their endeavours.
+Knowing these is the first step, the second step is to internalize them deeply so that they become part of your unconscious.
+I can merely help out with the first part, but the second part has to come from you.

 <div style="text-align: center; margin-bottom: 20px;">
     <img
         class="img-fluid"